windsonR/vite-plugin-virtual-html/README.md

 + dev mode: It will intercept your html request and return a response with the content of the html file from this config.
 + build mode: inject into `build.rollupOptions.input`
 + build mode: It will copy the html file(s) set in this config to the `dist` folder and delete the (useless) folder(s) which store(s) the html file(s).
 + If you want to use a template system (like `ejs`), you can send an object to the `render` function, which contains `html` and `data` to render.
 By default the `render` function will simply return the html content of the html template.
-But if vite's `render` function returns a render function from a template system you include, then the html template will be generated according to the workings of the chosen template system (e.g. if you use partials, the path to those partials will be resolved and their content integrated into the html template).
+But if the `render` function returns a itself render function from a template system you include, then the html template will be generated according to the workings of the chosen template system (e.g. if you use partials, the path to those partials will be resolved and their content integrated into the html template).

 ```
 // Configure the `pages` object